 A Lovin' Spoonful

-This February, we are buried in a deep, coat of snow, thanks to the blizzard of 2015.
+This February in New England, we are buried in a deep coat of snow, thanks to the blizzard of 2015.
 Due to the weather, more time is spent indoors, staying warm, and snuggling.
 Closeness is enhanced by physical touch.
-Kissing, caressing and massage increases the release of the "cuddle chemical", a hormone called oxytocin, found in men and women.
-Oxytocin stimulates the smooth muscles and sensitizes the nerves, and is heightened during sexual arousal.
-The more intense the arousal, the more oxytocin is produced, naturally igniting our minds into a state of bliss, rapture, and pure joy.
+Kissing and massage increases the release of the "cuddle chemical", a hormone called oxytocin, found in men and women.
+Oxytocin stimulates the smooth muscles, heightens the nervous system, and naturally ignites our minds into a state of bliss and pure joy.
 Sometimes called the maternal hormone, oxytocin stimulates a physiological response of interest and increased sensitivity.